winston-edwin-chiong/slrpEV-data-dashboard/README.md

 # slrpEV-data-dashboard
 A data dashboard for [slrpEV](https://sites.google.com/berkeley.edu/slrpev), the on-campus EV chargers at UC Berkeley.

-*Insert video here.*
+> [!NOTE]
+> __Unfortunately, effective mid-2024, slrpEV is no longer receiving real-time charger data so this dashboard was taken down. ☹️__

 ## Description
 The app provides analysis at the five-minute, hourly, daily, and monthly granularities, as well as providing day-ahead and week-ahead forecasts.
-The app also provides historical data visualization at the the five-minute, hourly, daily, and monthly granularities, various demand analytics, day-ahead & week-ahead forecasts, user analysis, and real-time charger usage.
+The app also provides historical data visualization at the the five-minute, hourly, daily, and monthly granularities, various demand analytics, user analysis, and real-time charger usage, and the ability to access the underlying dataset.

 ## Getting Started